jbletsch-hub/Up-North-Fitness-App/replit.md

 - ✅ Created ProtectedRoute component for authenticated route protection
 - ✅ Updated all API routes to use new auth endpoints (/api/register, /api/login, /api/logout, /api/user)
 - ✅ Removed Replit Auth dependencies and cleaned up old auth files
+- ✅ Fixed logout to use POST request instead of anchor tag for proper session termination

 ### Feature Enhancements
 - ✅ Fixed progress photo upload to use static/uploads directory (not object storage)